 MSci (hons), MSc

-Cai has worked, volunteered and researched extensively in Cambodia, Lao PDR, Thailand, India, Nepal and Kenya over the past decade as well as engaging in shorter project work in Ethiopia, Myanmar and Uganda.
-In the United Kingdom he has also worked as a Research Project Coordinator at Oxford University's Poverty & Human Development Initiative (OPHI) and is the chair of the trustee board for InterVol, an international development and volunteering charity.
+He has worked, volunteered and researched extensively in Cambodia, Lao PDR, Thailand, India, Nepal and Kenya over the past 15 years as well as engaging in shorter project work in Ethiopia, Myanmar and Uganda.